klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ### Python

 Python as well offers built-in support for serialization/deserialization, with many libraries that can easily marshal an object using different archive-formats, as binary, XML, JSON, YAML, and so on.
-Within the years, a few modules were found to be affected by unsafe deserialization issues only two libraries were found to be affected by unsafe deserialization issues, though.
-Those were Pickle, handling binary serialization, and PyYAML, handling YAML deserialization.
+Within the years, a few modules were found to be affected by unsafe deserialization issues.
+Those were:

+* pickle, handling binary serialization
+* pyYAML, handling YAML serialization
+* jsonpickle, handling JSON serialization

 #### Python: Binary Archive Format